4l1fe/4l1fe.github.io/README.md

 - Generating an article html from markdown text and media files using `commonmark` and `jinja2`.
 - Generating a blog index page.
 - Generating **TOC**(table of content) from the article html.
+- Adding anchors.
-- Adding and linking source media files are contained in the article html to the repository ones.
+- Adding and linking source media files that are contained in article html to the repository.
 - Comments [utteranc.es](https://utteranc.es/) attached to the articles.
+- Files and links icons, optional.
+Mapping a file extension and [iconify](https://iconify.design) class.
+- Code blocks highlighting, optional.
+Mapping a language name and [pygments](https://pygments.org/styles/) style.